timmcmichael/skimpy-oop/chapter-6-loops/scripts/youtube_desc - Ch 6.md

 # 6A - Intro to Loops

-Look, you can have your roller coasters and drop towes.
+Look, you can have your roller coasters and drop towers.
 You know what theme park ride everyone loves?
 A merry-go-round, of course.
 But you know what theme park ride everyone hates?
 A merry-go-round that never stops.
 If you're going to do something over and over again, you gotta know when to say "when."

-In this video, you'll learn the value of restraint as we talk about repetition in programm.
+In this video, you'll learn the value of restraint as we talk about repetition in programming.
 We'll introduce the concept of loops, which are structures that let you repeat a block of code multiple times.
 Definite loops, indefinite loops, check-first, or run-first--we'll cover it all.
 The possibilities are infinite, but our loops won't be.

 0:00 Intro
 1:12 Loop Basics